 Portland Meet Portland understands that learning English and feeling comfortable communicating is essential to newcomers’ confidence building and success for in school, work and community.
 Immigrants and refugees arrive in Portland with varying levels of English and with a range of educational backgrounds: some have university and graduate degrees and others have never been in a classroom.
 Most newcomers work in jobs that have shifting work schedules and mothers often have significant childcare responsibilities limiting their mobility and schedules.
 We therefore offer custom tailored and flexible English and Citizenship ESL learning opportunities, ranging from classroom instruction, to small in-home group sessions, and one-on-one tutoring specialized to a student’s level or professional language needs.

-Youth Leadership and Cultural Resilience
+Youth Leadership Development and Lived Citizenship

 The children of immigrants and refugees have a unique adjustment experience that places them in a special world between the cultural traditions of their parents and the existing social context of their new “American” friends in school, on the playground on sports teams and in other youth-based activities.
 Portland Meet Portland (PMP) offers a Young Speakers and Leadership Program that mentors immigrants and refugees, ages 15-25, to advocate for and share their cultural assets in the wider community.
 An example is The East African All Stars (click here for more), a Somali Youth Basketball Team, focused on fostering leadership skills on and off the basketball court for personal empowerment and community safety.
 PMP prides itself on its positive youth development expertise – both for immigrants and refugees as well as for ‘mainstream’ youth looking for cross-cultural learning, service, leadership and volunteer opportunities.
 “Spend a day in the life of…” creates one-on-one exchanges through shadowing opportunities that center around family, cultural celebrations, school, sports or professional learning.